Southeast Asian Buddha Head | Carved Stone Sculpture on Stand | 13th–14th Century CE

 Description

 This striking Buddha head sculpture, carved from durable stone, reflects the spiritual depth and refined artistry of Southeast Asian Buddhist sculpture during the 13th–14th centuries.
-Measuring approximately 12.2 inches in height, the head features serene facial contours, closed meditative eyes, and delicate detailing that embody the ideals of peace and enlightenment.
+The head features serene facial contours, closed meditative eyes, and delicate detailing that embody the ideals of peace and enlightenment.
 Its weathered patina attests to centuries of age, while the modern black stand provides elegant support for display.

 Features